drayah/xerpa-kanban/README.md

 more like trello.

-The deletion state for cards is buggy when more than one card has its state set for deletion.
+The deletion state for cards is buggy when more than one card has its state set for deletion and when moving a card to a list containing cards that have their deletion state enabled.
 This should be improved.

+Add the ability to edit existing cards.

 Evaluate nightwatch.js for use with automated testing inside the browser.